nicholascross/Resolve/README.md

 @Resolve(variant:"long_date") var formatter: DateFormatter
 ```

-### No object lifetime management
+### Object lifetime management

-Resolve does not explicitly manage the lifetime of any resolved objects this is left up to the developer.
+Resolve does not require explicit management of the lifetime of any resolved objects.
 The above date example would need to be modified in order to prevent a new date formatter being created everytime it was resolved.

 ```swift
 let dateFormatter: DateFormatter = {